Inay (1993 film)

 Inay is a 1993 Filipino drama film directed by Artemio Marquez.
-The film stars Nora Aunor as the title role, along with Tirso Cruz III and Maridin Lumano.
+The film stars Nora Aunor in the title role, along with Tirso Cruz III and Maridin Lumano.
 It was one of the entries in the 1993 Metro Manila Film Festival.
 This is the first film produced by couple Derek Dee, who is first introduced in this film, and Melanie Marquez under their film company Omni Films International.

+The film is streaming online on YouTube.